How to get in the zone with Sports Performance Hypnosis

 Sports performance anxiety is an extremely frustrating experience for elite athletes.
 Athletes generally tend to follow routines and rituals to maintain consistency.
 As an athlete, when you experience a setback, it can leave you feeling out of sync.
 Sports performance anxiety often develops during one of these setbacks, particularly when the dominoes start falling in the wrong direction.
 But the dominoes can also fall in the right direction… big time.
-This is where hypnosis in sports psychology, also known as sports hypnosis, can be very helpful.
+This is where sports performance hypnosis, also known as sports hypnosis, can be very helpful.
 Sports hypnosis is all about “how to get in the zone” – that rhythmic, concentrative focus in which kinesthetic movements become automatic and athletes hit peak performance.

 Hypnosis is a state of consciousness that consists of focused attention (also known as ‘absorption’) and dissociation.
 What surprises many people to learn is that everyone has experiences of going into naturalistic hypnotic trance states.
 We all have moments where we’re really in sharp focus, whether positive or negative.
 Even people with so called ‘attention-deficit’ issues are also capable of this, despite the misconceptions to the contrary, because over-focusing can also be prevalent with under-focusing.
 Even daydreaming is a form of trance state – you’re just lost… or engrossed in your imaginative reverie.

 Absorption is the same concept as being engrossed or ‘being in the zone.’
 Yes, being in the zone is the same as being in trance.
 Being in the zone is the same as being self-hypnotized!